raresgoidescu/keywave/README.md

 ### Account Login / Account Create requests

-When the user first connects, they are asked to provide username and password credentials, which are used to authenticate them in the `database`.
+When the user first connects, they are asked to provide username and password credentials, which are used to authenticate them in the [`database`](#database).

-### TODO baga partea lu dani aici

-If the credentials are correct and the authentication is successful, the server also queries the database to find a list of "friends", ie. other users that this user has chatted with before.

 The server then responds via the same socket with a `JSON` response containing `status`, which is either `success` or `failure` and a list of friends, that the client will store locally in order to quickly select who to chat with.